 Qualified City staff conduct on-site inspections of affordable rental projects in accordance with HOME regulations.
-Standard practice is that units are inspected as part of the annual recertification process.
+Units are inspected as part of the annual recertification process.

 HOME Long-Term Compliance Monitoring

 During FY09-10, the City reviewed and made changes to its HOME Compliance Monitoring Program regarding monitoring of long-term compliance with HOME requirements in the Rental Rehabilitation Program and in the Project-Based Homeownership Program.